 August 12, 2012: The day I decided my life needed a big change.

-Earlier in the summer, our church had a study for women based on the book from Lysa TerKeurst called Made to Crave: Satisfying Your Deepest Desire with God, Not Food.
+Earlier in the summer, my church had a study for women based on the book from Lysa TerKeurst called Made to Crave: Satisfying Your Deepest Desire with God, Not Food.
 I really wanted to take the study, but it wasn’t offered at a time that worked for me.
 So I went ahead and bought the book with the hope of reading it right then, but ended up forgetting about it.

-The week before we left for the beach, there was an article on Lifehacker about a dude that had struggled with being overweight his whole life and had ended up losing 100 pounds.
+The week before I left for the beach, there was an article on Lifehacker about a dude that had struggled with being overweight his whole life and had ended up losing 100 pounds.
 His tale fascinated me and I took several golden nuggets from his advice: